alejandro-cobo/sfa/README.md

     to detect and save all dataset paths inside `ROOT_PATH`.

-3. Crop face images from videos, by running:
+4. Crop face images from videos, by running:

     ```bash
     python scripts/crop_faces.py [DATASET]
     ```

+    Video files are no longer needed after this step.

 ## Pre-trained weights

-Download and extract pre-trained weights from the [Release page]().
+Download and extract pre-trained weights from the [Releases page](https://github.com/alejandro-cobo/sfa/releases/tag/v1.0.0).

 ## Testing